iterative/dvc.org/content/docs/start/model-management/model-registry.md

 the next section.

 If you are building your own repository, you will need to run the script and push the result to your Git remote (GitHub) yourself.
-You can use `dvc exp run` to run the experiment pipeline which includes the training script.
 This is covered in detail in our
 [Experiment Management guide](/doc/start/experiments/experiment-pipelines).